dfontana/Cryptical/README.md

 - For now plots can be generated using go-charts, saved to a PNG and served to a frontend webpage.
  - Later setup a websocket feed that can feed to a D3.JS frontend, allowing more interaction with the charts.
 You'll want to consider preprocessing as much data as you can rather than sending it in raw.

+ Automation:
+ - Add inference for MACD (or monitoring, give some thought.)
+ - Manually compute Bollinger
+ - Add inference/monitoring for Bollinger
+ - Mix sources

  Plotting:
  - minMax can be shared
  - Saving images can be shared